 We have followed all government guidance with regards to keeping students safe.
 Students are taught in class bubbles in Years 7, 8 and 9 to limit the number of other students they interact with.
 All students are required to use hand sanitiser (which are installed in all classrooms) both upon entry and exit.
 All working spaces are cleaned at the end of every lesson.
 All students sit in rows facing the front, not in groups facing each other.
 The Academy is deep cleaned on a daily basis.
-Students are required to wear face masks when moving around the building and social areas have been allocated based on year groups.
+Social areas have been allocated based on year groups.
 The start and end of the day are staggered, along with social times.
 Further information can be found on the front page of our website.

 Where do you provide a bus service?

 You will find our current bus timetable on the portal.
 We presently serve Hednesford, Heath Hayes, Norton Canes, Brownhills and the outskirts of Burntwood.
 Bus services are created based on the needs of those who intend to use the service.
 For all Year 7 students who have a confirmed place in September 2022, we will prioritise their need on the condition parents reserve the seat before the deadline in the summer.

 There are lots of opportunities for students to engage with extra-curricular activities.
 Whilst our offer is presently limited, due to our need to keep year groups apart, we have started to return to our usual extra-curricular provision.
 Our various subject teams talk about the opportunities beyond the classroom in the ‘Teaching and Learning’ section of the Open Evening portal.
 Please note that the Academy does not provide any formal childcare facilities either before or after school.